andygrillo/litespeed-wordpress-vm/README.md

 # A High-Performance Wordpress Installation
-This guide will demonstrate how to setup a very fast Wordpress installation on a server with [OpenLiteSpeed](https://openlitespeed.org/), which typically performs better than Apache or NGinx.
+This guide will demonstrate how to setup a very fast Wordpress installation on a server with [OpenLiteSpeed](https://openlitespeed.org/) which typically performs better than Apache or NGinx.
+Additionally a an external managed MySQL database was used, as well as a Cloudfare CDN.

 The OS used is Ubuntu 20.04.